China Gas investigating cause of pipeline explosion in central China

-June 16 (Reuters) - Gas pipeline infrastructure facilities operator China Gas Holdings Ltd (0384.HK) said on Wednesday it was investigating the cause of a gas pipeline explosion in central China over the weekend, and results were so far uncertain.
+(Reuters) -Gas pipeline infrastructure facilities operator China Gas Holdings Ltd said on Wednesday it was investigating the cause of a gas pipeline explosion in central China over the weekend, and results were so far uncertain.

 Shiyan Dongfeng Zhongran City Gas Development Co Ltd, a non-wholly-owned unit of China Gas, is one of the gas suppliers for the area.